 So, being the pragmatic person I am, I took on the challenge of training to be a yoga teacher with three small children and a chronic illness.
 It sounds so crazy to say that, but I did it!

-In Foundations of Yoga for Chronic Pain and Fatigue course I have made a beginner’s toolkit especially for those with chronic pain and fatigue so that they can “do” yoga and make their own toolkit to manage going forward.
+In the Foundations of Yoga for Chronic Pain and Fatigue course I have made a beginner’s toolkit especially for those with chronic pain and fatigue so that they can “do” yoga and make their own toolkit to manage going forward.
 The goal is to end the course with tools they can use every day, forever.

 - Early students are confirming what these tools did for me –